Herbie Popnecker: Critical analysis

-Alan Moore has declared Herbie his favorite superhero.
+Alan Moore has declared Herbie his favorite comic book.

 Collections and revivals

 In the 1990s, there were some attempts to revive Herbie.
 A-Plus Comics (which had purchased the American Comics Group reprint rights) published six black-and-white issues of reprints in 1991.
 Dark Horse Comics published two issues of a planned twelve in 1992, the first with a new story by John Byrne.
 Flaming Carrot Comics #31 (1994) featured an appearance by Herbie (words and pictures by Bob Burden).
 America's Comic Group (a publisher affiliated with A+ Comics) published a new story written by Roger Broughton with artwork by Dan Day.

 In 2008, Dark Horse Comics announced that they would reprint the original Herbie stories in a series of hardcover archive volumes.
 The first Herbie Archives came out in August 2008 (ISBN 978-1-59307-987-1) and collects Herbie stories from Forbidden Worlds #73, 94, 110, 114, 116, Unknown Worlds #20, and Herbie #1–5.
 The second came out in December 2008 (ISBN 978-1-59582-216-1), and collects issues #6–14.
 The third and final volume came out in April 2009 (ISBN 978-1-59582-302-1), and collects issues #15–23.

+In Antarctic Press’ Exciting Comics #31 (Released Mar 1, 2023), Herbie (The Fat Fury) Popnecker and Fatman the Human Flying Saucer team up to rescue a stolen recipe belonging to Miss Horatio Huffnagel.
+On the way, they fight old foes, battle new foes and meet a couple of nostalgic characters. written by John Holland, with art by Larry Guidry.

+In November 2024, Herbie guest-starred in issue #9 of Tomorrow Girl, a title published by Antarctic Press written by John Holland, with art by Ben Dunn and Larry Guidry, alongside Fatman the Human Flying Saucer and Atomic Mouse.

+Tomorrow Girl #9 also features an unpublished, 9-page Herbie story entitled "Herbie & The Humperdink Ray" written by Richard Hughes and art by Larry Guidry.

+Tomorrow Girl #10, released in January 2025, includes several short back-up strips featuring Herbie.